 10k Ohm resistor Color code with 3 4 5 and 6 bands

 10k Ohm resistor is frequently used in electrical circuits.
-If we need to design a practical circuit that contains 1000 ohm resistors, then the easiest option to chose 10k ohm carbon film resistors.
-Because, they have bulk availability in the market with cheapest prices.
-But, to use carbon resistors, we need to know the color coding of resistors.
-In this tutorial post, we are going to learn the color code of 10k ohm resistor to calculate its resistance by observing the color bands on it.
+To design a practical circuit that contains 10000-ohm resistors, then the easiest option is to choose 10k ohm carbon film resistors.
+Because they have bulk availability in the market with the cheapest prices.
+But, the problem with carbon resistors is that most of the students don’t know how to read the color code of these resistors.
+In this tutorial post, we’re going to learn the color code of 10k ohm resistor to calculate its resistance by observing the color bands on it.
 This helps us to identify the resistor.

-Before this, you need to know the color code for each color.
+Before this, you need to know the codes for each color.
 Here is the Carbon resistor color code chart.

 3 Bands 10k Ohm resistor Color code